gexgd0419/EdgeWindowTabManagerBlock/README.md

 # EdgeWindowTabManagerBlock

+**UPDATE:**

+The flag to disable the WindowTabManager in Edge, `#edge-window-tab-manager`, is back on version 120.0.2210.61.
+(Issue [#3](https://github.com/gexgd0419/EdgeWindowTabManagerBlock/issues/3))

+Type `edge://flags` in the address bar.
+Search for `#edge-window-tab-manager`, then set `Browser tab experiences in Windows` to Disabled.

+After that, you can get rid of the problems this program is trying to solve, and you won't need to use this program to launch Edge anymore.

+As long as this flag doesn't get removed again.

+---

 A program that blocks the WindowTabManager feature of Microsoft Edge, when you launch Edge through this program.

 This WindowTabManager feature, supposedly, enables Microsoft Edge to show its tabs in Alt-Tab view.
 However, it has a bug that can slow down Explorer and make Explorer unstable when you have enough Edge tabs open.